holyjak/Testofill-chrome-extension/README.md

 ChangeLog
 ----------------

+- 2019-02-19 v0.11 Save forms accepts fields that have only id and no name
 - 2019-02-19 v0.10 Full support for React forms (v16)
 - 2019-02-18 v0.9 Fix autofill
 - 2016-11 v0.8 partial support for React forms (text inputs, text areas)